Stefan-Yu404/MP-UNet/README.md

 # MP-UNet
 The code is for the article 3D Medical Image Segmentation based on multi-scale MPU-Net

-If you use the code, please cite the article.
+If you use the code, please cite the article: https://arxiv.org/abs/2307.05799